 The Greatest Journey

 Your shoebox is just the first step to transforming a young life for eternity.
 Every shoebox gift delivered by Operation Christmas Child is a tangible expression of God’s love.
 It also presents an opportunity in more than 100 countries for our church partners to invite children into a deeper relationship with Jesus Christ through our follow-up discipleship program.
 The Greatest Journey is a dynamic approach to discipleship—including 12 engaging Bible lessons—that local trained teachers are using to instruct the next generation of believers on how to become devoted followers of Christ and boldly share their faith with others.
+Worldwide, 4.7 million children have enrolled in the program since 2009.

 This year in Ghana, these Bible lessons will be offered to children who receive a shoebox gift.
 These 12 lessons guide children through a study of who Jesus Christ is, what it means to follow Him, and how to share this exciting message with others.
+Nearly 70,000 children in Ghana have enrolled in this program since it started, and over 54,000 have graduated.

 Will you help us “go and make disciples of all nations” as Christ commanded?
 Sign up for a monthly gift of $6, and each year you will give 12 children study materials, a New Testament, and the opportunity to learn what it means to devote their lives to sharing the Good News of eternal grace through Jesus Christ.